Search This Blog

 Jesuits enter the Zen hall

-Father Enomiya-LaSalle, S.J. is buried in Hiroshima.
+Father Enomiya-LaSalle, S.J., is buried in Hiroshima.
 On August 6, 1945, he was walking only eight miles from the epicenter of the atomic explosion that destroyed the city.
 He survived.
-He also was a Zen student for the remaining 45 years of his life, attaining fluency with the practice of zazen and a mastery of the koans that was fully recognized by his teacher, Yamada Koun Zenshin.
-He wrote about his long experience with the practice, and led many fellow Jesuits into the sphere of zazen, including Pedro Arrupe who was his superior in Japan and Ignatius’s successor as the General of the Society during the time that I was a Jesuit.
+For the remaining 45 years of his life, he was a Zen student, attaining fluency in the practice of zazen and mastery of the koans, which was fully recognized by his teacher, Yamada Koun Zenshin.
+He wrote about his long experience with the practice.
+He led many fellow Jesuits into the sphere of zazen, including Pedro Arrupe, who was his superior in Japan and Ignatius’s successor as the General of the Society during the time that I was a Jesuit.

-After reading Xavier’s letters to Ignatius describing his encounter with Ninjitsu it seemed inevitable that some Jesuits would eventually enter a Zen hall, and with the discipline learned from their training under the Spiritual Exercises, some would complete their koan training and teach Zen.
+After reading Xavier’s letters to Ignatius describing his encounter with Ninjitsu, I realized that it was inevitable that some Jesuits would eventually enter a Zen hall.
+Coupled with the discipline learned from their training with the Spiritual Exercises, some would complete their koan training and teach Zen.

 Fr.
 Hugo Enomiya-LaSalle, S.J., Roshi (dec.
 1990)